 Researchers at Johns Hopkins Bloomberg School of Public Health are studying the complex interactions between HIV proteins and human proteins.
 By focusing on the interaction between Vif and APOBEC3G, they recently discovered a new protein, CBF-ß, that enables HIV to destroy human cells.
-The researchers plan to conduct further tests with CBF-ß and Vif in hope to eventually be able to prevent the degradation of APOBEC3G.
+The researchers plan to conduct further tests with CBF-ß and Vif in the hope of eventually being able to prevent the degradation of APOBEC3G.

 A team of researchers at the Johns Hopkins Bloomberg School of Public Health recently discovered a new protein that enables HIV to destroy human cells.
 The finding provides scientists with a critical glimpse into the complex interactions between HIV proteins and human proteins, a discovery that could potentially lead to new HIV drug therapies.
 The study was published in the January 19, 2012 issue of Nature.